-Oculus Quest 2 vs. Oculus Quest: Which should you buy?
+Oculus Quest 2 vs. Oculus Quest: Should you upgrade?

 - Max option of 128GB of storage

-The original Oculus Quest was a great headset for its time, and Facebook improved it across the board when designing the Oculus Quest 2.
-The Oculus Quest 2 is lighter, more powerful, and more refined than its predecessor.
-While the Oculus Quest 2 won't have an exclusive library of games, at least for now, it is overall better than the original Oculus Quest in just about every way.
-On top of all the hardware improvements on the Oculus Quest 2, the new headset is also more affordable than the original Oculus Quest.
-The Oculus Quest 2 starts shipping on October 13, so now's the time to decide which VR headset is right for you.
+The original Oculus Quest was a great headset for its time, but Facebook improved it across the board when designing the Oculus Quest 2.
+Now called the Meta Quest 2, the second version is lighter, more powerful, and more refined than its predecessor.

+And it's not just the hardware improvements that make it a better choice.
+Like any new console, the Oculus Quest 2 has exclusive games like Resident Evil 4 VR that are too graphically intensive to run on the original Quest.
+Additionally, Oculus has made significant improvements to the software experience since the Quest 2 launched in fall 2020, including upgrading the display to 120Hz and doubling the refresh rate on the external cameras for a better hand tracking experience.

+If you're buying a new VR headset, the Oculus Quest 2 is the clear choice, unless you want to wait for Project Cambria later in 2022.
+But if you're still an Oculus Quest 1 owner and want to know if you should upgrade to the newer headset, we have all the info you need to decide.

-Oculus Quest 2 vs. Oculus Quest Specs
+Oculus Quest 2 vs. Oculus Quest: Comparing the specs

 Facebook improved the Oculus Quest 2 across the board compared to its predecessor.
-The Snapdragon XR2 processor is several generations newer than the Snapdragon 835 of the original Oculus Quest, and the 6GB of RAM of the Oculus Quest 2 helps the headset run smoothly.
+The Snapdragon XR2 processor is several generations newer than the Snapdragon 835 of the original Oculus Quest, and the 6GB of RAM of the Oculus Quest 2 helps the headset run more smoothly.

 All of those internal improvements add up.
-In our Oculus Quest 2 vs. Oculus Quest graphics comparison games were significantly better on the Oculus Quest 2.
-The Oculus Quest 2 yields better performance, sharper images, and all-around better-looking games.
-As more developers take advantage of the Oculus Quest 2's hardware, games will perform and look even better on the new headset.
+In our Oculus Quest 2 vs. Oculus Quest graphics comparison, games were significantly better on the Oculus Quest 2 even at launch.
+These days, all new game releases feature enhanced graphics when played on an Oculus Quest 2 compared to the original Oculus Quest.

+The Oculus Quest 2 delivers better performance at a higher refresh rate and frame rate, sharper images, and all-around better-looking games.
+As more developers take advantage of the Oculus Quest 2's hardware, games will continue to perform and look even better on the latest headset hardware.

 |Category